ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Enterprise PKCS #11 over gRPC
 {: #grep11-concept}

-{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} provides a set of Enterprise PKCS #11 (EP11) over [gRPC](https://grpc.io){: external} API calls (also referred to as GREP11), with which all the Crypto functions are executed in a cloud HSM.
+{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} provides a set of the Enterprise PKCS #11 (EP11) over [gRPC](https://grpc.io){: external} API calls (also referred to as GREP11), with which all the Crypto functions are executed in a cloud HSM.
 EP11 over gRPC is a stateless interface for cryptographic operations on cloud.
-For more information about the GREP11 API, see [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).
+For more information about the GREP11 API, see [Introducing EP11 over gRPC](/docs/hs-crypto?topic=hs-crypto-grep11_intro) and [GREP11 API reference](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref).